astoff/unicode-math-input.el/README.md

 This Emacs package provides two methods for inserting mathematical
 symbols:

-- The command `unicode-math-browse` to browse through all Unicode math symbols, with TeX names as specified by the [unicode-math](https://github.com/wspr/unicode-math/) LaTeX package.
+- The command `unicode-math-input` to browse through all Unicode math symbols, with TeX names as specified by the [unicode-math](https://github.com/wspr/unicode-math/) LaTeX package.
-  This uses Ivy for searching and filtering.
+  This works best with Helm or Ivy mode for incremental filtering.

 - A proper input method for efficient typing.
 Activate with `C-u C-\
   unicode-math RET`.
 Then TeX commands (e.g., `\alpha`) are replaced